-Colombia 2011
+Colombia, 2011

 Organization: Emerging Voices

-In February 2011 a team of 12 students had the incredible opportunity to volunteer in Bogota, Colombia for two weeks.
-Arriving in the capital city after an exhilarating day of switching planes, hefty turbulence, and many security checks, we couldn’t wait to begin a truly unforgettable experience.
-After meeting Monica, the director of Emerging Voices, we all squeezed into a van and drove through the city to our volunteer home for the next 17 days.
+"In February 2011 a team of 12 students had the incredible opportunity to volunteer in Bogota, Colombia for two weeks.
+Arriving in the capital city after an exhilarating day of switching planes, hefty turbulence, and many security checks, we couldn’t wait to begin.
+After meeting Monica, the director of Emerging Voices, we all squeezed into a van and drove through the city to our volunteer home for the next month.

 The projects were spread throughout all parts of the city and beyond its borders, requiring us to become well accustomed to Bogota’s famous Transmilenio public transit system.
 Team members were able to work on several different projects.
 Traveling an hour away to the city of Soacha, our team members created lesson plans and taught English to students at El Colegio Ricaurte de Soacha.
 One of our members even began an after school teaching lesson to a group of eager children and English teacher, and by the end of the week was able to set up future lesson plans and develop a structure for future volunteers teaching English.